Japanese Wedding Traditions: Sacred Sake and Ancient Ceremony

 - Nine represents completion and fulfillment in Japanese numerology

-Modern san-san-kudo practices maintain traditional structure in 90% of ceremonies, whether Shinto, Buddhist, or secular.
+Modern san-san-kudo practices maintain traditional structure in the vast majority of Japanese ceremonies, whether Shinto, Buddhist, or secular.
 Contemporary variations include non-alcoholic options for health reasons while preserving the ritual’s binding significance equivalent to Western vow exchanges.

 Wedding Reception Traditions